-CAT 2024 Topper, Shaivi Goyal bagged a remarkable score of 99.54 percentile in CAT 2024 exam.
-In her exclusive interview with Shiksha, Shaivi shares her preparation strategy and important tips for exam preparation.
+CAT 2024 Topper, Shaivi Goyal scored 99.54 percentile in CAT 2024 exam.
+In her interview with Shiksha, Shaivi shares her preparation strategy and important tips for exam preparation.
 CAT 2024 result was declared on December 19, 2024.

 Shaivi’s CAT 2024 preparation journey is as inspiring as her achievements.
-From excelling academically with a 99.75% score in the ISC 12th Examinations to gaining professional experience as a Data Analyst at American Express, she has seamlessly blended her academic and professional pursuits.
-Now, with her eyes set on top-tier MBA institutes, she is eager to further her education and leadership skills through an MBA degree.
-Read this exclusive Interview of CAT topper 2024, Shaivi Goyal sharing her preparation strategies, overcoming challenges, and tips for aspiring CAT candidates.
+She has excelled academically with a 99.75% score in the ISC 12th Examinations and gained professional experience as a Data Analyst at American Express.
+Now, with her eyes set on top-tier MBA institutes, she is eager to pursue her education and leadership skills through an MBA degree.
+Read this Interview of CAT topper 2024, Shaivi Goyal sharing her preparation strategies, overcoming challenges, and tips for aspiring CAT candidates.

 Sectional cut-off in the CAT exam refers to the section-wise percentiles required by the candidate to make it to the Personal Interview round of the IIMs or other top MBA colleges.
 The sectional cut-offs are lower than the overall cut-offs of any institute.
 To understand better, check the table below for sectional CAT cut-offs for IIM Ahmedabad: